dr1rrb/smarthome.net/README.md

 		}
 	}
 	```
 1. And that's it!
-Hit `F5` and debug your rules and automation using the rich debugger of Visuaal studio!
+Hit `F5` and start debug your smart home using real devices and the rich debugger of Visuaal studio!

+Note: If you already have a running instance of _smarthhome.net_, you have to manually stop it before starting debug,
+otherwise both instances will react to device triggers, which may result into strange behaviors!

 ### Deploy
 You can deploy your application directly directly in a command line tool that you run on a device (Linux, Windows, etc.),
 or even package it as a Docker container based on the `microsoft/dotnet:2.1-aspnetcore-runtime`

-_We are planning to develop an intergration using hass.io_
+_We are planning to develop an integration using hass.io_